 - Kevin Kelly frequently does this, where appropriate, when addressing feuding members of the ROH roster.
 For example, when Kenny King returned from TNA and went on a rant about why he couldn't stand ACH, Kevin asked if The All Night Express, King's Tag Team, weren't a pair of ACHs a few years ago.

 - How Green Was My Cactus: "Boris and Gorby go to McDonald's" is about Mikhail Gorbachev and Boris Yeltsin opening up to western capitalism.
+Their experience with fast food gives them the following revelation:

 "Is not so different!
 We stand for ages in queue to get served by pimply little people who work like hell for rotten veggies, and the food is terrible!"